caraerskine/caraerskine/README.md

 Here are some ideas to get you started:
  -->

- <h1> I am a full-stack developer and a recent graduate of Flatiron School.  </h1>
+ <h3> I am a full-stack developer and a recent graduate of Flatiron School! </h3>

 - 🔭 I’m currently working on adding features to my capstone project!
 - 🌱 I’m currently applying for jobs and learning Python